DroneDB/docs/docs/faq.md

 ### Can I self-host Registry?

 Yes!
 Registry is open source and can be self-hosted using Docker or natively.
-See the [Registry documentation](./registry) for detailed instructions.
+See the [Registry documentation](/docs/registry) for detailed instructions.

+### What happened to DroneDB Desktop?

+DroneDB Desktop (the standalone Windows application) has been deprecated.
+All functionality has been moved to the web-based [Registry/Hub](https://hub.dronedb.app) platform, which provides a richer feature set and works on any operating system with a browser.

 ### What databases does Registry support?